Youssef-Amgad-Elkhatib/Tic-Tac-Domination/README.md

 # 🎲 Board Games Framework

 ## 📖 Overview
-This project provides a framework for managing and playing various board games with multiple types of players, including human players, random computer players, and AI-driven smart players.
-The framework includes a game manager, board representation, and player management to facilitate smooth gameplay across different board game variants.
+This project provides a console-based application for managing and playing various board games with multiple types of players, including human players, random computer players, and AI-driven smart players.
+The project features include a game manager, board representation, and player management to facilitate smooth gameplay across different board game variants along with input validation.

 <br>